 The Department of Anthropology upholds The New School’s commitment to critical social inquiry.
 Since its inception in 1971, the department has fostered cutting-edge empirical, historical, and ethnographic scholarship.
 Long committed to the interdisciplinary breadth necessary for innovative research, the department builds on its close relations with the entire faculty of The New School for Social Research and of the university as a whole.

 As a leading department for graduate anthropology studies in the United States, we emphasize critical reflection at all levels of inquiry.
 We are a small, lively group of scholars and students who thrive in a dynamic intellectual environment that fosters inventive scholarship.
 Our work is characterized by carefully conducted ethnography, innovative research methodologies, and an awareness of the importance of history.

 Students explore analytic and social issues through ethnographic fieldwork, archival research, and theoretical reflection.
-They participate in courses and projects developed by our faculty individually and in collaboration with other programs at The New School, in particular the Graduate Program in International Affairs, Parsons The New School for Design, and the India China Institute.
+They participate in courses and projects developed by our faculty individually, such as the Zolberg Institute on Migration and Mobility and the Graduate Institute of Design, Ethnography, and Social Thought, and in collaboration with other programs at The New School, in particular the Graduate Program in International Affairs, Parsons School of Design, and the India China Institute.
 They often take advantage of our close ties to the Janey Program in Latin American Studies and the Transregional Center for Democratic Studies.
-Students who are interested in classes not available at The New School can take courses through the New York City Inter-University Consortium.
+Students who are interested in classes not available at The New School can take courses through the New York City Inter-University Doctoral Consortium.

 All students enter the Department of Anthropology through the MA program.
 After completing 30 credits and passing the master's examination, they are eligible to apply for admission to the doctoral program.
 Spaces in the doctoral program are limited; not all students who apply are accepted into the program.